📝 All Notetag, Comments, Conditional Branch and Movement Route commands

 <skip collision>

-The event will be ignored from collision checking on any page with this comment.
+The event will be ignored from conditional branch checkCollide on any page with this comment

 Make the event to be a child of another event/player.
 Child events are just regular events with attributes to move along with the player.